taura/parallel-distributed-programming/docs/lecture.md

 # What's new (in the newest-first order)

 * <font color=blue>(Posted: Nov.
+16, 2024)</font>
+  * I released a new Jupyter notebook, `pd30_mlp`
+  * It is going to be the next assignment you will submit
+  * See the notebook, as well as this [github page](https://github.com/taura/parallel-distributed-programming-code-2024/tree/main/30mlp) for more details and further updates
+  * As due is still undecided, there is no entry in UTOL yet, but I will make it once due is fixed

+* <font color=blue>(Posted: Nov.
 13, 2024)</font> Plan for Nov.
 13
   * pd03\_omp\_gpu
   * [SIMD](slides/simd.pdf) high level approach